wwarthen/RomWBW/Source/Doc/UserGuide.md

 List Device = LOCAL
 ```

+If you are using CpSocketServer to provide the CP/NOS server, then
-You will see some additional messages on your server when clients
+you will see some messages on your server console when clients
 connect.
 Here are the messages issued by the server in the above
 example: